Research-Based

 Nordic Naturals D3 Capsules 5000iu

-The winner of Clean Eating magazine’s Clean Choice Award.
-This 125 mcg (5000 IU) capsule is ideal for adults who don’t get adequate sun exposure.
+Winner of Clean Eating magazine’s Clean Choice Award.
+This 125 mcg (5000 IU) capsule is ideal for adults who lack adequate sun exposure.
 Supports healthy bones, mood, and immune system function.
-Nordic Naturals D3 comes in an easy-to-swallow, mini soft gel size.
+Nordic Naturals D3 comes in easy-to-swallow, mini soft gel size.

-Package contains 120 soft gels, basically a four-month supply, for $23.95 on the Nordic Naturals website.
+Package contains 120 soft gels, essentially a four-month supply, for $23.95 on the Nordic Naturals website.

 Solgar Vitamin D3